blischalk/slae/exercise5/assignment5.1.md

 ;; Protocol INADDR_ANY Accept on any interface 0x00000000
 ;; Push this value onto the stack push ebx

 ;; Increment ebx.
-This is used pushed to the stack for ;; SOCK_STREAM socket type of 1 as well as left in
+This is pushed to the stack for
+;; SOCK_STREAM socket type of 1 as well as left in
 ;; the register as 1 is the sys_socket syscall number inc ebx